-- 5.12 Dorset Council have declared a climate emergency23 and as such, the Wimborne St Giles Neighbourhood Plan should encourage design features that help the area to mitigate and adapt to climate change and increase the resilience of the neighbourhood area and its community.
+- 5.12 Dorset Council have declared a climate emergency and as such, the Wimborne St Giles Neighbourhood Plan should encourage design features that help the area to mitigate and adapt to climate change and increase the resilience of the neighbourhood area and its community.
 The transportation sector was the biggest contributor to carbon dioxide (CO2) emissions in Dorset between 2005-2018.
 Opportunities to explore mitigation and adaptation techniques for transport, including electric vehicle charging provision and the enhancement of public transport, would contribute to cutting emissions in the neighbourhood area.
 In terms of flood risk, most of the neighbourhood area is within Flood Zone 1, with areas of Flood Zone 2 and Flood Zone 3 following the course of the river Allen that flows through the centre of Wimborne St Giles.
 Additionally, there are areas at risk of surface water flooding adjacent to the river Allen which could benefit from drainage and flood mitigation measures. - 5.13 Seven of the proposed sites are located within proximity to Wimborne St Giles and are not at risk of fluvial flood risk, and only one is at risk of surface water flooding on its south-eastern boundary (the site allocated under Policy 21).
-The remaining four sites are located around Monkton Up Wimborne and whilst not directly affected by fluvial flood risk, the site allocated under Policy 23 is adjacent to an area at medium risk of fluvial flooding (where suitable mitigation will still be required which considers future flood risk).
-None of the sites in Monkton Up Wimborne are at risk of surface water flooding.
-None of the sites have access to pavement that would provide safe pedestrian and cycling opportunities in and around the neighbourhood area.
-Additionally, there are no
+The remaining three sites are located around Monkton Up Wimborne and whilst not directly affected by fluvial flood risk, the site allocated under Policy 23 is adjacent to an area at medium risk of fluvial flooding (where suitable mitigation will still be required which considers future flood risk).
+None of the sites in Monkton Up Wimborne are at risk of surface water flooding. - 5.14 None of the sites have access to pavement that would provide safe pedestrian and cycling opportunities in and around the neighbourhood area.
+Additionally, there are no bus stops in proximity to any of the sites to provide sustainable transport opportunities.
+By limiting opportunities for sustainable transport use, including active travel, it is likely CO2 emissions resulting from travel will increase in the neighbourhood area.

-23 Dorset Council - Climate and Ecological Emergency
+&lt;sup>23 Dorset Council - Climate and Ecological Emergency